kissmetrics/km-support/_posts/2012-11-04-google-tag-manager.md

 ## That's It!

-As always, you can check in [KISSmetrics Live][live] to look for your own activity, and to check that you've installed properly.
+As always, you can check in [Kissmetrics Live][live] to look for your own activity, and to check that you've installed properly.

 To recap, there are 4 steps: